AST Reporting Requirements

 - AST Secondary Containment for Liquid Hazardous Materials in ASTs or Storage Areas, and Transfer Areas Guidance Document [PDF]

-- 327 IAC 2-10-3 provides a list of exclusions to the Aboveground Storage Tank regulation.
+- 327 IAC 2-10-3 [PDF] provides a list of exclusions to the Aboveground Storage Tank regulation.

-If there is a release or suspected release from AST systems containing flammable or combustible liquids or heating oil (if greater than 1,000 gallon capacity), it must be reported to the IDEM Emergency Response Section at (317) 233-7745 or (888) 233-7745 (toll free nationwide).
-The emergency response guidance sheet [PDF] provides a listing of what information must be included in the spill report regarding 327 IAC 2-6.1-7 (4).
+If there is a release or suspected release from AST systems containing flammable or combustible liquids or heating oil (if greater than 1,000 gallon capacity), it must be reported to the IDEM Emergency Response Section.
+The emergency response quick reference sheet [PDF] provides a listing of what information must be included in the spill report regarding 327 IAC 2-6.1-7 (4).
 For additional information, contact the IDEM Emergency Response Section.